 If you've read some of our other quickdraws reviews you probably already know what we are going to say — this one comes with an unprotected wiregate notch that can get hung up on things when you go to unclip it.
-If you plan to climb a lot of steep sport routes, do you and your partner a favor, and look for something with a protected notch or keylocking bar gate.
+If you plan to climb a lot of steep sport routes, do you and your partner a favor, and look for something with a protected notch or keylocking solid gate.

 Ease of Handling

-Our testers' main complaint about the Concord's ease of handling is that the carabiners are on the thick side and take up more room on your harness.
-They also tended to bunch up a bit and cross-clipped on us occasionally when we had a lot of stuff on our gear loops.
+Our testers' main complaint about the Concorde's ease of handling is that the carabiners are on the thick side and take up more room on your harness.
+They also tend to bunch up a bit and cross-clipped on us occasionally when we had a lot of stuff on our gear loops.
 The thinner sling also made them more prone to twisting around, as you can see in the photo below.

 Ease of Grabbing

-Like all of the thin 10mm draws, this one is not easy to grab — the dogbone seemed unusually short on this model as well, making even more challenging to hang onto.
+Like all of the thin 10mm draws, this one is not easy to grab — the dogbone felt unusually short on this model as well, making even more challenging to hang onto.
 If you know that you are prone to grabbing draws on challenging climbs (rather than take the whip), then look for something with a 25mm or wider dogbone, like our Editors' Choice winner, the Petzl Spirit Express.

 It's a little hard to categorize this model because it falls in-between certain categories.
 We didn't like them much for trad climbing, as they are on the heavier side and take up a lot of room on our gear loops, which are already overloaded with gear when trad climbing.
 We also didn't like them too much for sport climbing, as we usually prefer a thicker dogbone and better handling.
 But, if you are getting into climbing and not sure what type of climbing you like better, or are overwhelmed by having to buy so many different things at once to get outside, you might consider them.
 They'll get the job done and leave you with more money to spend on a comfy harness or good rope.